“It should be easy and accessible so people can book it on the go”

 After the interview results I used Photoshop to create the new feature on the BC navigator app menu.

 Taking into consideration user’s opinions I changed the booking process for the “La Guardia Reading Room”.
-Instead of the map I created sections of each single and group study desks so students would be able to available by green (available) and red (taken).
+Instead of the map I created sections of each single and group study desks so students would be able to view by green (available) and red (taken).
 Additionally, tapping on a room would display a calendar with the available dates and hours for booking a single or group study desk.

 In the Group Study Rooms students would switch between the second, third and fourth floor to find an available group study room.
 They could also cancel their booking in case they change their mind.